 - Supraphonic Snare: 14” wide x 6.5” deep; serial #3120657

 Hal Blaine is a LEGENDARY session drummer who’s played on more hits than you can shake a stick at.

 A DRUMstick, that is!

 His fidelity to Ludwig drums was widely known, and through his amazingly proficient recording history, I think Ludwig was kept in business just from his orders!!

-The history of JIM’s kit, however, was a bit more in question.
+The history of my friend’s kit, however, was a bit more in question.
 I’ve haunted the Ludwig serial number sites for years to no avail, since they usually only provide older, more “vintage” serial numbers.

 I guess once you get into the 80s, those kits are still too recent (even though that was over thirty years ago!!).